 When deadlines are inevitably missed it’s often HR that are blamed for the ills around the performance management cycle.
 To help put the onus back into the hands in which they belong, it’s worth considering two points.

 First and foremost, isn’t it time that we break away from the traditional top-down approach and instead encourage a bottom-up approach that motivates individuals to address their development needs?
 Rather than dictating already-mapped-out career paths how about learning paths and career development that allow individuals to truly explore their skills and how they can best be applied.
 Applied not only to their current role but others outside their immediate area of expertise.
 Essentially the freedom to make choices that best suit their needs and aspirations.
 Giving employees free reign to explore, could not only steer their interest in another direction but also help employers to retain them.
 After all, doesn’t this support what most organisations are striving for: a talented and multi-skilled workforce?

-One way to illicit more ownership from individuals is to have a learning platform that enables people to personalise their development and see multiple paths.
+One way to elicit more ownership from individuals is to have a learning platform that enables people to personalise their development and see multiple paths.
 A platform which inspires users to learn, to discover new content and contribute to the learning of others through immediate feedback.
 Something that enables them not just to be guided by bland course descriptions but instead by experiences, and by collaborating with others.